Geutzzu/FurnitureStoresExtraction/README.md

 Below I will go through what drove the decisions for my project notebook by notebook.
 I may not go into too much detail here since the notebooks themselves contain their own share of comments and explanations.
-Also, going into too much detail about every little decision that I made would make this README longer that it already is.

 ## 4.2.
 Data Collection and Preprocessing